ultral/ultral.github.io/it/coreos2centos-en.md

 ![CFM 2 Ansible](assets/c2a_vm_mgmt_workflow_1.png?raw=true "CFM 2 Ansible")

 I guess the original approach was to have IaC.
 It had to be a bunch of stateless VMs.
-Those VMs had reset they state after reboot.
+Those VMs had to reset state after reboot.
 How did it look like?

-1. We create MAC address reservation.
+1. We created MAC address reservation.
-2. We mount ISO & special bootable hard drive to a VM.
+2. We mounted ISO & special bootable hard drive to a VM.
-3. CoreOS starts OS customization: download the appropriate script(based on the IP) from a web server.
+3. CoreOS started OS customization: downloaded the appropriate script(based on the IP) from a web server.
-4. The script downloads the rest of configuration via SCP.
+4. The script downloaded the rest of the configuration via SCP.
-5. The rest of the configuration is a bunch of systemd units, compose files & bash scripts.
+5. The rest of the configuration was a bunch of systemd units, compose files & bash scripts.

 ![CFM 2 Ansible](assets/c2a_kernel_panic.png?raw=true "CFM 2 Ansible")

 There were some flaws:

-1. ISO was CoreOS deprecated way of booting for CoreOS.
+1. ISO was a deprecated way of booting for CoreOS.
 2. Too many manual actions.
 3. Hard to update, tricky to maintain.
 4. Nightmare in case of installing specific kernel modules.
 5. State full VMs instead of original approach with stateless VMs.
-6. From time to time people created broken dependencies across systemd unit files, as a result, CoreOS was not able to reboot without magic sys rq.
+6. From time to time people created broken dependencies across systemd unit files.
+As a result, CoreOS was not able to reboot without magic sys rq.
-7. secret management.
+7. Secret management.

 It was possible to say that there was no CM.
 There was a pile of organized bash scripts & systemd unit files.